 If you just want to get it online, here are links:

-- Gorilla Tape on Amazon (black, white and clear; several roll sizes)
+- Gorilla Tape on Amazon (here’s one style, search for black, white and clear and several roll sizes)

 - 3M/Scotch and Duck Tape on Amazon (brands I know are “good”)